 Szonyi received his BA from the University of Toronto and his D.Phil from Oxford University, where he was a Rhodes Scholar.
 He has also studied at National Taiwan University and Xiamen University.
 Prior to coming to Harvard in 2005, Prof. Szonyi taught at McGill University and University of Toronto.

-A lengthy interview on The Art of Being Governed, my most recent book, on the program 晓说 is here and here.
-The Chinese edition will be published by Gingko (后浪) Press in 2019.
-Please contact Gingko at email@example.com for sales information
+An interview in Chinese on The Art of Being Governed on the program 晓说 is here and here.
+The simplified Chinese edition was published by Gingko (后浪) Press in 2019 and the complex Chinese edition by Linking/聯經 in 2022.